-The screen in AppCUI is a 2D matrix of characters, with different widths (w
+The screen in AppCUI is a 2D matrix of characters, with different widths (w) and heights (h).

 It is important to note that each character is going to have the same size.